sakshamratra0106/Data-Engineer-Coding-Challenge/README.md

 Solution => A high Level design of the Engineering part:-
 1. Here we can store the source data in SQLLite.
 2. After that we can write a python code which can pick up the Table and crunch and Analyze it as in Part 1 using DataFrames.
 Here we add a new column named "Loan_Type" which is either Good Loan or Bad Load.
 Which will be further used in Part 3
-3. This Python code after crunching and Analysing the table will store data in new table in SQLLite which could be "loan_club_analysed"
+3. This Python code after crunching and Analysing the table will store data in new table in SQLite which could be "loan_club_analysed"
 4. To make this Part an automated part we can use Windows task Scheduler or CRON in Unix Systems to schedule this job(Python Code).
+5. The ETL code is written in python in file named "loan_ETL.py".

 Part 3: Business Analysis
 After getting the data in the warehouse, your business analysts are interested in getting answers to the following, please write SQL queries and share the resultant data.